coderfreeze/Unit-Converter-Project/README.md

 2. Open the project in your preferred IDE
 3. Compile and run the application

+## Accessing on Command Prompt

+1. Navigate to the UnitConverter Project file using dir and cd
+2. open app, src, main, java
+3. run by using java Main.java

 ## Contributing

 If you would like to contribute to the project with suggestions or how it can be better, feel free to submit a pull request.